 #7.
 Movie Fun

-Give them a voucher for their local cinema or a DVD or iTunes rental voucher.
+Give them a voucher for their local cinema or an Amazon Prime membership or iTunes voucher.
 Or ask Mum/Dad for some recommendations for their favourite movies, and you could pick up a box set as a gift.

 #8.
 Canvas Print or Painting